-The Gregory Paragon 58 Backpack (updated for 2019-2020) is a lightweight multi-day backpack weighing just 3.5 lbs with an adjustable length torso and an adjustable length hip belt.
+The Gregory Paragon 58 Backpack \is a lightweight multi-day backpack weighing just 3.5 lbs with an adjustable length torso and an adjustable length hip belt.
 It’s a top-loading backpack with a floating lid, a separate sleeping bag hatch, sleeping pad straps, and side zipper access.
-The new 2019 model also features an upgraded suspension system with a seamless hip belt and better back ventilation, making it much more competitive with Osprey’s Anti-Gravity style backpacks.
+This new model also features an upgraded suspension system with a seamless hip belt and better back ventilation, making it much more competitive with Osprey’s Anti-Gravity style backpacks.
 I thought the previous Paragon 58 was a great backpack, but this new model is more streamlined and even more comfortable.

 Specs at a Glance

 - Gender: Men’s (The women’s model is the Maven 55)

 - Pockets: 7, plus main

 - Frame: Internal

 - Torso lengths: S/M: 16-20″; M/L; 18-22″